 Although I had seen other women post-breast lift surgery, I wasn’t prepared for how I would feel seeing those same anchor lift incision patterns on my own body.
 It was a lot to take in at first.
 I wasn’t mentally prepared to feel uneasy about the bright pink incisions.
-To be honest, I felt like Frankenstein’s Bride.
+To be honest, I felt like Frankenstein’s bride.
 Not because the incisions were gruesome, jagged, or abnormal; they were actually smooth, straight, precise, and bright pink.
 My brain had blocked out the incisions because they were covered for a good part of a month.
-Out of sight out of mind.
+Out of sight, out of mind.
 Somehow, I had forgotten that I would actually have scars that needed to heal.

 My doctor gently reminded me that my breast shape was attractive and re-iterated that the scars would fade over time.
 He was right.
 The scar tissue needed time to soften, flatten, and fade.
 It takes 12 to 18 months for a scar to begin to fade.
 Slowly, I began to understand that healing is a process; a journey, if you will.
 My mind and body went through a range of emotions and healing blocks.
-I now know this was normal, however, at the time I didn’t feel normal with the contrast of emotions ranging from elation to dissatisfaction.
+I now know this was normal.
+However, at the time, I didn’t feel normal with the contrast of emotions ranging from elation to dissatisfaction.

 After about a year post-op, I realized that I hadn’t thought about my scars lately.
 They had faded to a light pink and then to a lighter skin tone.
 After 4 full seasons, I finally arrived at a place where I didn’t get into my head about looking into the mirror.
 The support from The Center for Cosmetic Surgery was awesome.
-They eased my fears throughout recovery and reminded me that the pretty breast shape after a breast lift far outweighs the time it takes for scars to heal.
+They eased my fears throughout the recovery and reminded me that the pretty breast shape after a breast lift far outweighs the time it takes for the scars to heal.